 HSP, Inc. has been an active and contributing partner at the Mid-Maryland partnership meetings and staff trainings.
-HSP, Inc. will have appointed representation on the Carroll Workforce Board.
-As a collaborative board member, information will be shared regarding the populations served will be instrumental in addressing the needs of Carroll's developing workforce.
-HSP,Inc. shares membership on many mutual boards and committees in Carroll County that address the needs of our community members with barriers to employment and whom are most in need.
+HSP, Inc. has appointed membership on the Carroll Workforce Board.
+As a collaborative board member, HSP, Inc. will educate the LWDB of their role and responsibilities in fulfilling the expectations of the CSBG.
+Information will be shared regarding the constituents needs and contributions to Carroll's developing workforce and the local plan.
+HSP, Inc. shares membership on many mutual boards and committees in Carroll County that address the needs of our community members with barriers to employment and whom are most in need.